INSURING YOUR CAR

 You don’t know how stressful having a car accident is — whether it’s just a fender bender or something more serious — until you’ve had one.
 But knowing what to do can help reduce the stress a little, by ensuring the incident is dealt with properly.

 The safety of everyone after an accident is paramount.
 In an emergency, call 000 for ambulance and police assistance; especially if someone is injured, there’s major damage or the road is blocked.

 You should also make sure you’re in a safe location away from traffic.
 Move your car out of the way and off the road if possible, then turn off the engine and switch your hazard lights on.

 Exchange details with the other party

-When interacting with all parties involved, it’s important to keep your emotions in check – regardless of who’s at fault.
+It’s important to keep your emotions in check – regardless of who’s at fault.
 You should exchange the following details with the other driver(s):